Attribute Based Interpretable Evaluation Metrics for Generative Models: Related Work

 \citet{sajjadi2018assessing} devised precision and recall for generative model evaluation.
 Further refinements were provided by \citet{kynkaanniemi2019improved} and \citet{naeem2020reliable}.
 Generally, these metrics use a pre-trained network to evaluate how embeddings of generated images match with those of real images and vice-versa.

 \paragraph{Other metrics}

-Beyond these, metrics such as Perceptual path length \citep{karras2019style}, Fréchet segmentation distance \citep{bau2019seeing}, and Rarity score \citep{han2022rarity} have been introduced.
-The first indicates latent space smoothness, the second measures pixel segmentation differences, and the latter assesses the rarity of generated images.
+Beyond these, metrics such as Kernel Inception Distance (KID) \citep{binkowski2018demystifying}, Perceptual path length \citep{karras2019style}, Fréchet segmentation distance \citep{bau2019seeing}, and Rarity score \citep{han2022rarity} have been introduced.
+The first calculates squared Maximum Mean Discrepancy (MMD) between inception representations, the second indicates latent space smoothness, the third measures pixel segmentation differences, and the latter assesses the rarity of generated images.
 However, these metrics predominantly rely on raw embeddings from pretrained classifiers, yielding scores with limited interpretability.
 As \fref{fig:overview}a indicates, while some metrics highlight poor image generation performance, they lack in-depth explanatory insights.
 We aim to fill this gap with our novel, detailed, and insightful evaluation metrics.

 TIFA \citep{hu2023tifa} uses visual question answering to validate if text-to-image results correspond to the input texts.
 On the other hand, our metrics evaluate the distribution of attribute strengths in a set of images.